HOW MUCH DOES EPOXY FLOORING COST FOR COMMERCIAL SPACES?

 Labor rates vary in different locations across America.
 Urban areas have higher rates, while rural areas may have lower rates, but less availability.
 Additionally, the complexity of your project will influence the amount of labor needed.
 The more mobilizations that occur at the site, the greater the cost for labor workers.

-Trial-applied coatings require more skilled labor to install and are a slower process, so installation of these finishes is likely to have a higher price tag.
+Trowel-applied coatings require more skilled labor to install and are a slower process, so installation of these finishes is likely to have a higher price tag.

 #6: Sealants and Finishing Coats Used